eg1511/Arabic-NER-location-mapping/README.md

 <br>

+### THE RESULTS
-Here are a couple examples of the results:
+Here are a couple examples of the results obtained:

 #### VIEW AT COUNTRY LEVEL
 Illustration of results at Country level